T-KibCode/Milestone-Project-2/README.md

 As I add to this website, I will also update the readme file with explanations behind certain choices in this build.

 Run Python script python3 -m http.server in order to see a preview of the project.

+I'm arranging the website to have a four photo hero image under the following;
+Songwriting/Producing, Mixing, Photography, Videography

+Needs Hover Functions within javascript to enhance user activity.